-Election Day is right around the corner and early voting has already kicked off, with many Floridians already having headed to the polls.
+Tuesday is Election Day across the country and specifically in Miami-Dade County, Miami, Miami Beach, Hialeah, Homestead and Surfside voters will be making it to the polls.
 There’s important races up and down the ballot so it’s important to look into what they could be and how to make sure you have a say in who will be making decisions that could directly affect you.

-Here’s what you need to know to perform your civic duty when the day comes:
+Here’s what you need to know to perform your civic duty:

 Am I eligible to vote?